sammydowds/llm-propaganda/README.md

 ## Summary

 This is a simple POC / toy to fine-tune an LLM (GPT-2 in this case) for classifying propaganda.
-Right now it pulls the gpt2 weights and fine tunes that model with a limited sub set of data from a [weakely labeled propaganda dataset](https://github.com/leereak/propaganda-detection/blob/master/data/tweets/tweets.tsv).
+Right now it pulls the gpt2 weights and fine tunes that model with a limited subset of data from a [weakly labeled propaganda dataset](https://github.com/leereak/propaganda-detection/blob/master/data/tweets/tweets.tsv).

 ## Training locally